 - Sleep disorders,

-- Vision disorders such as cataracts and macular degeneration,
+- Vision disorders, such as cataracts or macular degeneration, or

-- And even diabetes (which can cause a driver to have an increased risk of crashing).4
+- Diabetes (which can cause a driver to have an increased risk of crashing).3

-But it's important to note that the DMV cannot suspend your license or take any other action against your driving privileges just because you have one of these conditions. . . the condition must actually affect your ability to drive safely.5
+However, the DMV cannot restrict or take away driving privileges solely because a driver has one of these conditions.
+The condition must actually affect the driver's ability to drive safely.5

 Common sources of information about a driver's condition include: